If someone complains about my mailing list, will you tell me?

 More importantly, this protects us against allegations of "listwashing".
-Listwashing is the practice of sending e-mail that violates spam policies, then unsubscribing only the few recipients who bother to complain.
-This behavior is strongly frowned on by spam fighters because it's seen as an effort to minimize complaints about spam instead of minimizing actual spam.
+Listwashing is the practice of sending email that violates spam policies, then unsubscribing only the few recipients who bother to complain.
+This behavior is strongly frowned on by people who run mail servers because it's seen as an effort to minimize complaints about spam instead of minimizing actual spam.

 If we developed a reputation for listwashing, many organizations would block messages from us on the assumption that we're intentionally allowing spam from our network, and we can't risk that.
-As always, our goal is to eliminate spam, not just to minimize complaints — this is the best way to make sure that other organizations continue to accept all mail from us.
-In fact, if one of our customers violates our spam policy, we view it as useful when recipients complain to us.
+Our goal is to eliminate spam, not just to minimize complaints.
+That’s the best way to make sure that other organizations continue to accept all mail from us.
+In fact, if one of our customers sends spam, we view it as useful when recipients complain to us.
 It gives us the chance to work with our customer to resolve the problem before other organizations block mail from our servers.

-In other words, if a customer isn't properly verifying addresses, we don't want that customer to remove just the people who complain, leaving other unverified recipients on the list.
-Other recipients may be complaining to their ISP or a blacklist operator instead of us, and mail from our servers could be blocked without us even seeing any further complaints.
-That's the last thing we want to happen.
+In other words, if a customer is sending spam, we don't want that customer to remove just the people who complain, leaving other recipients on the list.
+Those people may be complaining to their ISP or a blacklist operator instead of us, and mail from our servers could be blocked without us even seeing any further complaints.
+That's the last thing we, or you, want to happen.